 During the summer of 2018 I had the pleasure of participating in the Frontend Design Apprenticeship at Sparkbox.
-For four months, I worked on real-world projects, paired with industry-leading designers and developers, and honed my expertise in topics ranging from how to use accessibility as a design constraint to how cleanly code randomness into a CSS animation of bubbles.
+For four months, I paired with industry-leading designers and developers, and honed my expertise in topics ranging from how to use accessibility as a design constraint to how cleanly code randomness into a CSS animation of bubbles.

 My final challenge as an apprentice was to create a marketing website for A Modern Eden: a line of artful products for style-savvy parents who care about what goes into their kids' rooms.